huaminghuangtw/Evergreen-Notes/Permanent-Notes/be-careful-how-you-are-talking-to-yourself.md

 ---

-> _“Doubt kills more dreams than failure ever will.” — Suzy Kassem_
+# The voice in your head is your permanent roommate.

 The most powerful word is the one you use to talk to yourself.
-The most important [conversations](How%20to%20make%20a%20conversation%20with%20anyone.md) you have in life are the ones you have with yourself.
+The most important [conversations](how-to-make-a-conversation-with-anyone.md) you have in life are the ones you have with yourself.
 Make them positive and constructive.
 Negative self-talk is the biggest enemy.
 Don’t say something to yourself that you wouldn’t say to someone you love.

 ---